Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 We study the following three countries that differ substantially in their wage-setting institutions: Portugal, Norway, and Colombia.
 Portugal features a national minimum wage (MW) combined with a widespread coverage of collective bargaining agreements (CBAs).
 Norway does not have a national MW, while around half of the private sector workers are covered by CBAs.
 Colombia has a national MW, but almost nonexistent CBA coverage.
 Employers and local unions engage in firm-level bargaining in Norway, while the role of labor unions is limited in Portugal and absent in Colombia.
 Together, the three countries provide notable examples of institutional settings prevalent across the globe \citep{OECDVisser2023}.

 \paragraph{Portugal.}

-Portugal has a long-standing system of sectoral collective bargaining.
+Portugal has a long-standing system of sectoral bargaining and a binding MW.
 Although the labor union membership rate is only around 10\%, CBA coverage reached roughly 90\% of workers between 2010 and 2013 \citep{addison2023union}.
-Wage floors are negotiated between employer associations and sectoral unions, and are automatically extended to non-covered firms.
-The national MW sets a floor for negotiated CBA wage floors, whereas workers' wages are typically set around 20 to 25\% above CBA wage floors \citep{CardCardoso2022}.
-In practice, negotiated wage floors are set close to the minimum wage in several industries.
-The MW was introduced in the 1970s and is revised annually, except during 2011 to 2014, when it was frozen under an agreement with the Troika.
-The MW has become increasingly binding over time: Appendix Figure \ref{fig:mw_workers_time} shows that the share of workers earning close to the minimum rose from under 10\% in 2006 to around 20\% in 2014.
+Wage floors are negotiated between employer associations and sectoral unions, and automatically extended to non-covered firms.
+The national MW sets a floor for negotiated CBA wage floors, whereas workers' wages are typically set around 20\% to 25\% above CBA wage floors \citep{CardCardoso2022}.
+In practice, negotiated wage floors are set close to the MW in many industries; see Appendix Figure~\ref{fig:cba_rel_floor_cushion_hist}.
+The MW has become increasingly binding over time: the share of minimum wage workers rose from 8\% in 2006 to 24\% in 2017 (see Appendix Figure~\ref{fig:mw_workers_time}).

 \paragraph{Norway.}